jatofg/nawa/README.md

 Binary packages for Debian and Ubuntu might be provided in the future, as soon as this project reaches a more stable state.
 Currently, there are not even releases available.

+## Third-party licenses

+This project includes the following libraries (in the libs directory) with different (less strict) licenses:
+- base64: see `libs/base64/LICENSE` for details
+- inih: New BSD License, see `libs/inih/LICENSE.txt` for details
+- libbcrypt: CC0, see `libs/libbcrypt/COPYING` for details